-When choosing canned tomatoes and paste, we recommend organic brands such as Muir Glen that have no added sugar and are low in sodium.
-Canned tomatoes are a great substitute for the fresh kind in sauces, chili and stews and make a useful staple to keep in your pantry.
-Buy canned, whole tomatoes when you can, and keep a couple of small cans of tomato paste on hand to add quick doses of flavor.
+Canned tomatoes are a great substitute for fresh in sauces, chili, and stews, especially in wintertime when fresh tomatoes are not readily available.
+Canned tomatoes are a useful staple to keep in your pantry.
+Keeping a couple of small cans of tomato paste on hand will add quick doses of flavor to many meals.

-In the wintertime, when tomatoes are out of season, use canned tomatoes for cooked recipes that call for fresh ones, such as Cook for Your Life’s buttery Tomato Risotto or classic soup recipes like our Provençal Tomato Soup or Grandma’s Minestrone.
-However, only use canned tomatoes in recipes where they are to be cooked.
-The canned kinds are no substitute for fresh-sliced tomatoes in salads.
+When tomatoes are out of season, use canned tomatoes for cooked recipes that call for fresh ones, such as our buttery Tomato Risotto or classic soup recipes like our Provençal Tomato Soup or Grandma’s Minestrone.